frediking/TESLA-GAMESTOP-STOCK-ANALYSIS-/README.md

 ## **Project Overview**
 This project fetches historical stock prices and revenue data for **Tesla (TSLA)** and **GameStop (GME)** using `yfinance` and web scraping.
 It processes this data and visualizes the historical trends using interactive plots created with **Plotly**.
+This is the IBM Python Data Science Project.

 ## **Features**
 - Fetches **TSLA** and **GME** stock price data from Yahoo Finance using `yfinance`.